anup-agarwal/logic-ui-react-tabs/README.md

 ## Props
 ### tabList: An array of objects representing each tab.
 Each object should have:
+- tabList: An array of objects representing each tab.
+Each object should have:
   - name: The name of the tab.
+  - Component: The component to render when the tab is selected.
 - Component: The component to render when the tab is selected.
 - currentTabIndex: The index of the currently selected tab.
 - tabClickHandler: A function to handle tab clicks.
 It receives the index of the clicked tab.